FAA clears Boeing 737 Max to fly again

 Dickson — who flew F-15 fighters in the Air Force before serving as a pilot and an executive at Delta Air Lines — flew the plane personally before it was cleared.

-In recent weeks, European regulators also signaled their likely approval of Boeing’s work.
+Europe’s aviation regulator, the European Union Aviation Safety Agency, said it will take public comment on its plans to clear the Max for flight and expects to finalize a plan late this year or early next year.
+Some EU states will have to lift their own individual grounding notices as well.
 Regulators in Canada and China are still conducting their own reviews.
 Relatives say it’s too soon, and they and their lawyers say Boeing and the FAA are withholding documents.

+“The cases from the incidents are not 100% finished yet,” he said.
+“There are many of them still in process.
+I think all the victims’ family in Indonesia and Ethiopia will feel the same, so regretful, why it can fly again because we are still in the recovery process for our problems because of the incidents.”

 Naoise Ryan, an Irish citizen whose husband died in the Ethiopian crash, said the Max is “the same airplane that crashed not once but twice because safety was not a priority for this company.”